 And then there was this odd art exhibit going on, with random, giant, out-of-place pieces of art everywhere.
 While fascinating in their own right, they were out of place and distracted from the palace ambience.

-Highlight of our Paris day trip, Versailles gardens
+The Gardens are a highlight of our Paris day trip to Versailles

 The gardens actually have a fascinating history.
 You can read more about Versailles fountains and gardens here.